Cleeng/mediastore-sdk/README.md

 `Capture` component is a form that was created for collecting user data that a broadcaster wants to collect.
 A broadcaster can enable the capture feature and configure its settings in the Cleeng broadcaster dashboard.
 For more information, see [Cleeng Capture](https://publisher.support.cleeng.com/hc/en-us/articles/222325667-Cleeng-Capture).

-If there are any capture questions to ask, this component will show a proper form.
+If there are any required, and unanswered, capture questions, this component will show a proper form.
 If there are no available capture fields and no `onSuccess` it will show the loader.

 **Config methods**